 While it’s still 3 years away, a new government rule is already beginning to impact HVAC companies like our team at Tiger Heating & Air here in Corpus Christi, TX.
 And at some point over the next several years, it will affect you.

 Air conditioners have always had an impact on energy use and the environment.
 For this reason, these systems face several federal regulations.
 From the type of refrigerant that can be used in them to how the units are made, the government has regulated air conditioners for decades.
-The rules on AC systems sometimes change, and are about to change yet again.
+The rules on home air conditioners sometimes change, and are about to change yet again.

 How will this new change impact you, your home, and your wallet?